LASER TREATMENT OF FUNGAL NAIL DISEASE

 Half of all Americans are infected with toenail fungus (onychomycosis) by the age of 70.
 This condition not only poses a cosmetic issue, causing nail discoloration and deformity, but also can have a serious impact on quality of life, causing pain while walking and creating a social stigma that can inhibit routine activities, such as wearing open toed shoes.

-The good news is that the Doctors at University Foot & Ankle Center, are the first in Rhode Island to offer treatment of toenail fungus with GenesisPlus, a new noninvasive laser system that is an effective solution without side effects.
+The good news is that the Doctors at University Foot & Ankle Center, offer treatment of toenail fungus with GenesisPlus, a new noninvasive laser system that is an effective solution without side effects.

 GenesisPlus is a new approach to treat nail fungus that puts the patient’ safety and comfort first.
 The system, designed by Cutera, applies laser energy to the nail plate and surrounding tissue.
 The laser light gradually heats the fungus and promotes the growth of healthy, clear nails.
 Following the procedure, the nail becomes clearer and healthier looking as it grows out.